You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 Here’s something that people who pass the bar exam never say:

 “All I had to do was listen to all the bar course lectures and take a lot of notes.
-Work hard like me and you’ll pass!”
+Just complete the course 100% and you’ll pass!”

 Sometimes we think “doing whatever it takes” to pass the bar exam means exhausting yourself and throwing 1000 hours and even more dollars into a black hole.
 (But it doesn’t have to be expensive.)